aposteriori-sg/tutorials/courses/60 GDevelop Basics/40 Platformio/50 moving platforms.md

 For this, it's easier if we use an application to create a single-object platform (NOT something using the combined middle tile and end sprites).

-It also needs to be its own object, as once we had teh moving behavior, it will apply to all the copies of that object...
+It also needs to be its own object, as once we add the moving behavior, it will apply to all the copies of that object...

 ![](images/combinedPlatform.png)